-Focused neighborhood plans may be developed where additional detail is necessary to implement design guidelines or other land development regulations in a specific area.
-The Character Districts will generally illustrate the desired character for areas of the Town and County, but there may be instances where implementation of certain strategies requires a more detailed, design oriented planning process for a specific area within a Character District.
+Focused neighborhood plans may be developed where additional detail is necessary to implement design guidelines regulations in a specific area.
+The Character Districts generally illustrate the desired character for areas of the Town and County, but there may be instances where implementation of certain strategies requires a more detailed, design oriented planning process for a specific area within a Character District.